csci-1301/csci-1301.github.io/labs/Static/readme.md

 This lab serves multiple goals:

-- To teach you how a static class differ from a non-static one,
+- To teach you how a static class differs from a non-static one,
 - To illustrate the usefulness of static classes,
 - To teach you how a non-static class can manipulate static fields.

 # Static Classes -- Warm-Up

-One use case for static classes is creating utility classes (or "helper classes") that contain related and frequently-used methods; making those methods easily callable anywhere in the program.
+One use case for static classes is creating utility classes (or "helper classes") that contain related and frequently-used methods Using a static class makes those methods easily callable anywhere in the program.
 Some examples of static classes in C\# are the `Math` and `Console` classes.

 Pay attention to how these classes are used:

-- A `Console` object is never instantiated before use,
+- A `Console` object is never instantiated before use.
 - The `WriteLine` method is called referring to the _name of the class_ (not an object identifier):

     ```